Peeping Tom (1960 film): Plot

-Mark arranges with Vivian (Moira Shearer), a stand-in at the studio, to make a film after the set is closed; he then kills her and stuffs her into a prop trunk.
-The body is discovered later during shooting by Diane, a female cast member who has already antagonized the director by fainting for real at points which are not in the script.
+Mark arranges with Vivian, a stand-in at the studio, to make a film after the set is closed; he then kills her and stuffs her into a prop trunk.
+The body is discovered later during shooting by Pauline, a cast member who has already antagonised the fussy director by acting a faint badly, and then actually fainting from exhaustion at the many retakes.
 The police link the two murders and notice that each victim died with a look of utter terror on her face.
 They interview everyone on the set, including Mark, who always keeps his camera running, claiming that he is making a documentary.

-Helen goes out to dinner with Mark, even persuading him to leave his camera behind for once, and briefly kisses him once they return.
-Her mother, Mrs. Stephens, finds his behavior peculiar, being aware, despite her blindness, that Mark often looks through Helen's window.
-Mrs. Stephens is waiting inside Mark's flat after his evening out with her daughter.
+Helen goes out to dinner with Mark, persuading him to leave his camera behind for once, and briefly kisses him once they return.
+Her mother finds his behavior peculiar, being aware, despite her blindness, that Mark often looks through Helen's window.
+She is waiting inside Mark's flat after his evening out with her daughter.
 Unable to wait until she leaves due to his compulsion, he begins screening his latest snuff film with her still in the room.
 She senses how emotionally disturbed he is and threatens to move, but Mark reassures her that he will never photograph or film Helen.

-A psychiatrist is called to the set to console Diane.
+A psychiatrist is called to the set to counsel Pauline.
 He chats with Mark and is familiar with his father's work.
 The psychiatrist relates the details of the conversation to the police, noting that Mark has "his father's eyes".
-Mark is tailed by the police to the newsagents, where he takes photographs of the pin-up model Milly (Pamela Green).
-Slightly later, it emerges that Mark has killed Milly before returning home.
+Mark is tailed by the police to the newsagents, where he takes photographs of pin-up model Milly.
+Shortly afterwards, it emerges that Mark has killed Milly.